 Dr. Pat Feinstein Child Development Center is accredited by the National Association for the Education of Young Children (NAEYC), the nation’s largest organization of early childhood professionals.
 Rhode Island Department of Education (RIDE) has issued full preschool approval for classrooms through RIDE’s comprehensive early childhood education program standards.

-We are licensed by the RI Department for Children, Youth and Families.
+The Center is licensed by the RI Department for Children, Youth and Families.

 A community of young learners

 We value and respect the uniqueness of each child.
 The classroom environment is designed to enhance the development of each child to the fullest extent.
 Children learn through meaningful play experiences carefully planned to match interests, learning styles, and abilities.
 NAEYC and Rhode Island Early Learning and Development Standards shape our curriculum framework.
 The curriculum is designed to meet the needs of the whole child through a play-oriented, integrated approach.
 Our curriculum includes a consistent daily schedule, a well-defined classroom environment, positive verbal climate, a range of high quality instructional strategies, and open-ended activities reflecting a diverse world.